arvhug/PSFakeQuasar/README.md

-# PSFakeQuasar :comet: :syringe: :stars :dart:
+# PSFakeQuasar :comet: :syringe: :stars: :dart:

 > **"Not all quasars are real... but yours can be!"**